noname0310/babylon-mmd/README.md

 ## How to use

-Currently, what is possible is to load the model and see it, and try out simple poses.

 Since there is no npm build uploaded yet, in order to use the loader, you will need to copy the source code directly from the src folder of this repository.

-Here is the code to build a scene with a simple MMD model:
+Here is the code to build a scene with a simple MMD model and play a VMD animation.
 ```typescript
 async function build(canvas: HTMLCanvasElement, engine: Engine): Scene {
     // If you don't want full SDEF support on shadow / depth rendering, you can comment out this line as well.
 While using SDEF can provide similar results to MMD, it comes with a higher cost.